KyleSchubert/capstone-thing/README.md

 - [ ] Player starts with 10 cards, consisting of comparatively weak, un-upgraded defensive and offensive cards.

-<b>Game ending</b>
-- [ ] The player sees how long the game took and how much persistent in-game currency they earned

 <b>Winning</b>
 - [ ] The player receives much more persistent in-game currency